 Take Photos or Videos of Your Car During Inspection

 During your initial walk around the rental vehicle, take out your phone and snap a few pictures or even a video of any dings or scratches.
 Note that this doesn’t take the place of reporting these issues to a rental company staffer as soon as you see them—but it gives you documentation just in case your rental company tries to charge you after the fact for damages you didn’t cause.
+For an easy time stamp that proves dings and scratches were there at the time of rental, text the pictures to someone.

 Don’t Overpay for Gas